nagasudhirpulla/guj_sced_inp_load/README.md

 * check if the gams excel result sheet was populated with all 96 blocks
 * check if all the database generators are present in the gams excel result sheet

+## sample file names
+* Injection_Schedule_REVISION-15_31-OCT-2021.csv
+* Declared_Capacity_REVISION-7_01-NOV-2021.csv

+## algorithm for real time revision-based input data import into database
+* date-wise latest processed revisions will be tracked in a table with the columns date, latest guj rev, latest rev ((date, latest rev) and (date, guj rev) will be unique)
+* All revisions will be tracked in a table with columns date, guj rev, rev, revision timestamp ((date, rev) and (date, guj rev) will be unique)
+* If no revision is specified, then we will search for all the files that contain data for (latest_revision+1) revision in ftp location, process the data, update the latest revisions and processed revisions tables, publish results
+* If specific revision is specified, then we will search only for that file in ftp location, process the data, update the latest revisions and processed revisions tables, publish results

 ## Useful Links
 * ftp folder directory listing - https://stackoverflow.com/questions/111954/using-pythons-ftplib-to-get-a-directory-listing-portably
 * change directory in ftp - https://stackoverflow.com/a/43718818